jiaowoguanren0615/SBCFormer-Pytorch/README.md

 # SBCFormer-Pytorch
-## paper:SBCFormer: Lightweight Network Capable of Full-size ImageNet Classification at 1 FPS on Single Board Computers(https://arxiv.org/abs/2311.03747)
+## Paper:SBCFormer: Lightweight Network Capable of Full-size ImageNet Classification at 1 FPS on Single Board Computers(https://arxiv.org/abs/2311.03747)

 ## Precautions
 Note: Before training the classification model, you need to enter the __train_gpu.py__ file to modify the __data_root__ and __batchsize__ of your own data set.The code turns on automatic mixed precision by default.
 If your GPU(s) does not support automatic mixed precision (you can use __torch.cuda.is_bf16_supported()__ to check), you need to modify it in the __util.engine.py__ file.